 "S+W," as it's locally known, advertises itself as a "Neighborhood Cookery," but the cuisine is far from ordinary.
 The adventurous menu seeks to give new meaning to the term "New American," as it represents a fusion of the old world and the new—or, more appropriately, the now.
 Dive into a bento box, share a plate of bone marrow dumplings, indulge in the wood-roasted lamb neck with chanterelle mushrooms and crispy shallots, and wash it all down with one of the marvelous and inventive house cocktails.
 Sparrow+Wolf was designated Best New Restaurant of the Year by Desert Companion Magazine in December 2017.
 Closed Tuesdays.
 For more information and a look at their menu, visit sparrowandwolflv.com.

 This hip and happening tapas bar is known for its collection of hot, chilled, vegetarian and gluten-free tapas, sharable paellas, house-made sangrias, and vibrant atmosphere.
 On the cold side, the artichoke toasts, tuna tartare and chorizo plate hit all the bases; for something hot, go for the baked tetilla cheese fondue or the addictive Firefly fries.
 The scene is so lively, visitors will never miss the excitement of the Strip.
 Firefly now has two locations: Firefly Paradise at 3824 Paradise Road and Firefly Southwest at 7355 S. Buffalo Drive in Southwest Las Vegas.
 Check out both Firefly menus.

-With its exposed wood beams, Art Deco lighting, and stainless steel barstools, Carson Kitchen epitomizes the twenty-first-century neighborhood watering hole.
+With its exposed wood beams, Art Deco lighting and stainless steel barstools, Carson Kitchen epitomizes the 21st century neighborhood watering hole.
 Ensconced in the former John E. Carson hotel, the space invites diners to re-live the old glory days of Vegas.
-Chef Kerry Simon received high kudos for his New American cuisine when the spot opened in 2014; today, the spirit of that legendary chef is still very much alive within the walls of Carson Kitchen.
+Chef Kerry Simon received high kudos for his New American cuisine when the spot opened in 2014.
+Today, the spirit of that legendary chef is still very much alive within the walls of Carson Kitchen.
 To learn more and view their menu, visit carsonkitchen.com/las.

 Rollin Smoke BBQ